 Family Lawyers With Experience in St. Louis County and Ellisville, MO

 For people in St. Louis, Missouri, family forms the foundation upon which lives are built.
 When family relationships change, it can be difficult for everybody involved.
 This is where an experienced family law attorney can help make things better.

 At Stange Law Firm, PC , we represent clients in family law matters.
 From the most complex cases, to the amicable ones, we can help.
-From our office in West St. Louis County in Ellisville, we serve clients in St. Louis who are looking for a legal team they can rely on for effective representation.
+From our office in St. Louis County in Clayton, we serve clients in West St. Louis County and Ellisville, MO who are looking for a legal team they can rely on for effective representation.

 To learn more about the St. Louis County Family Court, please visit the following links:

 - St. Louis County Courthouse: Directions to the St. Louis County courthouse.

 - St. Louis County Local Court Rules: Rules of the St. Louis County Local Court.

 To schedule a confidential initial consultation with our passionate, bold Ellisville family law attorneys, call 314-963-4700 or contact our law firm online.

 From our webpage, you can also read articles about family law, view informational videos, seminar videos, listen to our podcast, download our mobile application or view support calculators for Missouri and Illinois.

 Handling the Full Range of Family Law Issues in West St. Louis County, Missouri in Ellisville